sifellows/aws_kali_linux/README.md

 Download free trial version (use burner email address) Copy to Kali VM and install
 Use code in burner email address
+See https://docs.rapid7.com/insightvm/basic-deployment-plan/ for guide to setting up and running

 ## PDF readers
 ```